ehForwarderBot/efb-telegram-master/README.rst

     ##################
     # Optional items #
     ##################
     # The following options are optional.
-Lack of this section
+Omissiond of this section
     # will only affect an additional part of functionality of
     # this channel.